larahabashy/capstone-report/_sources/documentation.md

 We ensured all models have batch normalization implemented.
 This will standardize the inputs of a network improving the overall efficiency by reducing the number of epochs required to train for a given model.

 #### Dropout Layer
-The implementation of dropout layers within the model's architecture to reduce the generalizable error were considered.
-This is due to the fact that a dropout layer with random probability equal to the dropout rate, drop nodes from a network between layers.
-However, the dropout layers experiment with varying dropout rates did not show any success for our dataset.
+In an effort to reduce the generalization error and high confidence in misclassifications, we considered the implementation of dropout layers within the model's architecture.
+Dropout layers will randomly drop nodes in the network such that the model learns more robustly and the validation performance is improved.
+A dropout rate can be specified to indicate the probablity at which nodes are dropped.
+The dropout layers experiments with varying dropout rates did not show any success for our dataset.
+Although the dropout layers managed to reduce misclassifications in the models, the overall reduced accuracy was not remarkable enough to implement those layers in our optimal model.
 To see this exploration, click [here](https://github.com/UBC-MDS/capstone-gdrl-lipo/blob/master/notebooks/densemodels-ax-dropout-layers.ipynb).

+#### Ensemble Model
+Another way to reduce the generalization error is to average the predictions from all four models, called an ensemble.
+However, an ensemble would not be feasible as it requires lots of resources such as enough CPU to train the models and in our case, since the models performed too similarily, the average accuracy would be lower.

 #### Recall Optimization
 To reduce the generalization error, we considered varying the pos_weight argument in the loss function.
-Increasing the positive weights to more than 1 would mean heavier penalization (loss) on positives, in an attempt to reduce false negatives (a true positive where the model predicts is negative) and improve recall.
-To see this exploration, which is also used to combat the class imbalance issue, click [here](https://github.com/UBC-MDS/capstone-gdrl-lipo/blob/master/notebooks/pos-weight-exploration.ipynb).
+Positive weight (pos_weight) is one argument of the loss function used in our CNN model which, if greater than 1, prioritizes the positive examples more such that there is a heavier penalization (loss) on labelling the positive lipohypertrophy examples incorrectly.
+Increasing the positive weights to more than 1, we would expect the recall score to improve since there would be heavier penalization (loss) on positive examples, in an attempt to reduce false negatives (a true positive where the model predicts is negative).
+However, this method was not implemented in our final model as it proved to be unstable.
+After conducting a few experiments, we found high variance in the [results](https://github.com/UBC-MDS/capstone-gdrl-lipo/blob/master/notebooks/pos-weight-exploration.ipynb).

 ### Hyperparameter Optimization